Learn Some Interesting Facts About Diamonds Shapes

 In terms of rough yield, oval diamonds are only cut from rough that is particularly suitable for cutting an oval brilliant shape rather than round.
 In a fancy shape stone, the primary consideration is the size of the polished stone and this will impact decisions as to how high the shoulders of the oval will be.
-This means the rough earrings are usually higher for an oval than for a round and so the price per carat of an oval brilliant is usually less than a round brilliant but more expensive than a princess cut.
+This means the rough earrings are usually higher for an oval than for round and so the price per carat of an oval brilliant is usually less than a round brilliant but more expensive than a princess cut.

 4. Marquise Diamonds

-5. Pear Shaped Diamonds
+5. Pear-Shaped Diamonds

-A pear diamond should always be set with a prong at the point – the most likely location for chipping on a pear shape diamond.
-Because this point was once nearest the outer edge of the rough stone, excess such as naturals, extra facets, and other inclusions may be located here.
+A pear diamond for sale should always be set with a prong at the point – the most likely location for chipping on a pear shape diamond.
+Because this point was once nearest to the outer edge of the rough stone, excess such as naturals, extra facets, and other inclusions may be located here.
 Since the point is covered by a prong, these flaws will be not visible once the diamond is set.
-The only remaining concern would be if the flaws are significant enough to affect the stability of the diamond.
+The only remaining concern would be whether the flaws are significant enough to affect the stability of the diamond.

 6. Cushion Cut Diamonds

-7. Emerald Cut Diamonds
+7. Emerald-Cut Diamonds

 The emerald shape is one of the classics of diamond shapes.
-Its shape is rectangle step cut with cut corners and extensive flat facets that resemble steps and act like mirrors.
+Its shape is a rectangle step cut with cut corners and extensive flat facets that resemble steps and act like mirrors.
 Emeralds accentuate clarity and luster and are famous for their elegant beauty.

-Asscher Cut Diamonds
+8. Asscher Cut Diamonds

-Asscher Cut Diamond is a step cut very similar to the Emerald, but square in form and often with larger, deeper corners.
+The Asscher Cut Diamond is a step cut very similar to the Emerald, but square in form and often with larger, deeper corners.
 Its unique shape can appear almost octagonal, delivering experienced and somewhat imperial look.

-Radiant Cut Diamonds
+9. Radiant Cut Diamonds

-10. Heart Shaped Diamonds
+10. Heart-Shaped Diamonds